AmbireTech/adex-protocol/components/validator-stack.md

 On every impression, the AdView (running on the publisher's website/app) will pull all active and healthy campaigns from a configurable list of publisher-side platforms.

-Then, it will sort them by the price the advertisers are willing to pay (as reported by the publisher-side platforms), take only top N (where N is configurable by the publisher, see [`topByPrice`](https://github.com/adexnetwork/adex-adview-manager#options)), and run the targeting process between these top N.
+Then, it will sort all ad units by targeting score and only leave the best N matches.
+Then, it will sort the remaining group by the price the advertisers are willing to pay, take only top M (both N and M is configurable by the publisher, see [`topByPrice`](https://github.com/adexnetwork/adex-adview-manager#options)).

-By adjusting N, the publisher can decide the balance between UX (more appropriate ads shown to the users) and revenue.
+By adjusting N/M, the publisher can decide the balance between UX (more appropriate ads shown to the users) and revenue.

 ## DB structure